LAFAYETTE LANCER BAND BOOSTERS

 Section 3.
 Group fundraisers such as Contest of Champions and Marketplace are designed to benefit the group as a whole and money earned will go to the general band fund unless the Executive committee has designated that these earnings are to be used for a specific purpose.
 Band Directors will encourage all students in band and Auxiliary to participate in group fundraisers.

 Section 5.
-Students are to use the credit in their Student Accounts to help offset the costs of band sponsored trips, band camps, and the required band apparel such as marching shoes, polo shorts, marching gloves, guard uniforms, tuxedo cleaning, etc.
+Students are to use the credit in their Student Accounts to help offset the costs of band sponsored trips, band camps, and the required band apparel such as marching shoes, polo shorts, marching gloves, guard uniforms, tuxedo cleaning, etc. Student account funds cannot be used to purchase fundraiser products.

 Section 6.
 A student’s account will remain open for as long as that student is involved with the band program or until the student graduates.
 Remaining balances in the student’s account at the time of graduation will be rolled into the Band Booster general fund or may be allocated to a sibling currently in the band program or entering the band program the following school year.